-- Go to IRS.gov/Help: A variety of tools to help you get answers to some of the most common tax questions. - Go to IRS.gov/ITA: The Interactive Tax Assistant, a tool that will ask you questions and, based on your input, provide answers on a number of tax law topics. - Go to IRS.gov/Forms: Find forms, instructions, and publications.
-You will find details on the most recent tax changes and interactive links to help you find answers to your questions.

-• You may also be able to access tax law information in your electronic filing software.
+- IRS.gov/Help: A variety of tools to help you get answers to some of the most common tax questions. - IRS.gov/ITA: The Interactive Tax Assistant, a tool that will ask you questions and, based on your input, provide answers on a number of tax topics. - IRS.gov/Forms: Find forms, instructions, and publications.
+You will find details on the most recent tax changes and interactive links to help you find answers to your questions. - You may also be able to access tax information in your e-filing software.